Osu!: Critical response

-Jeuxvideo.com reviewed osu! favorably with 18/20 points in 2015, praising its simple gameplay and its expansive community, but complaining about a high skill floor and its unoriginal gamemodes, as well as the prevalence of Japanese music, which they felt was excessive.
-In 2010, MMOGames.com reviewer Daniel Ball said that while the game was similar to Elite Beat Agents, it was differentiated by its community's large library of high-quality community made content and customization.
+Jeuxvideo.com reviewed osu! favorably with 18/20 points in 2015; praising its simple gameplay and its expansive community, but complaining about a high skill floor and its unoriginal gamemodes, as well as the prevalence of Japanese music, which they felt was excessive.
+In 2010, MMOGames.com reviewer Daniel Ball said that while the game was similar to Elite Beat Agents, it was differentiated by its community's large library of high-quality community-made content and customization.

 Community and popularity

+osu! top player "mrekk" commentating at cavoe's osu! event, the biggest in-person convention for the game.

 An audience watches players idke and RyuK compete at the osu!
 TwitchCon booth in 2018.

-Thanks to a thriving community, osu! has continued to gain popularity since its release, being widely shared on video and live streaming platforms like YouTube and TikTok.
+osu! has continued to gain popularity since its release, being widely shared on video and live streaming platforms like YouTube and TikTok.
+An artificial intelligence VTuber called Neuro-sama beat the top-ranked osu! player in 2022, mrekk, in a one-versus-one battle.
+As of July 2025, the game has about daily active users and 30 million accounts.
 The game works on a model of community-generated beatmaps, which has been cited as a significant factor in its popularity and longevity.
-A large portion of the available music consists of songs from anime—the game itself is aimed at foreign fans of Japanese culture and is influenced by it, particularly due to its inspiration from Ouendan and the general continuing association of rhythm games with Japan since the 1990s.
+A large portion of the available music consists of songs from anime — the game itself is aimed at foreign fans of Japanese culture and is influenced by it, particularly due to its inspiration from Ouendan and the general continuing association of rhythm games with Japan since the 1990s.

 Tournaments are held frequently as another mode of competition.
 The osu!
-World Cup is an annual tournament which comprises a group stage and bracket of the 32 highest-seeded national teams in the world, usually with 6 to 8 players on each team.
+World Cup is an annual tournament which consists of a modified group stage and a double-elimination bracket.
+The top 8 seeded national teams automatically advance to the winner's bracket, whilst national teams seeded 9-24 play in the group stage to either advance to the winner's or loser's brackets, and national teams seeded 25-40 play in the group stage to either advance to the loser's brackets or face elimination.
+National teams usually have 6 to 8 players on each team.

-Due to the game's emphasis on quickly moving the mouse cursor to precise points on the screen, some players of multiplayer online battle arena games and first-person shooter games have used it to improve reflexes and mouse control, and it has been specifically recommended by some esports professionals like Ninja in the past.
+Due to the emphasis of game on quickly moving the mouse cursor to precise points on the screen, some players of multiplayer online battle arena games and first-person shooter games have used it to improve reflexes and mouse control, and it has been specifically recommended by some esports professionals like Ninja in the past.